Team-Jackdaw/chat-with-NPC/docs/Config.md

 The Conversation manager is the core part of the plugin, which is responsible for managing all conversations.
 The main settings of the Conversation are:

 - `ConversationManager` stores all `ConversationHandler`, which is the current conversation of an NPC, and provides methods to activate, extract, and delete conversations.
-- `ConversationHandler` contains an `NPCEntity` member, the history record `messageRecord` of the current conversation, the time `updateTime` of the last conversation, and whether the current NPC is talking `isTalking`.
+- `ConversationHandler` contains an `NPCEntity` member, the time `updateTime` of the last conversation, and whether the current NPC is talking `isTalking`.
 - When a player activates a `ConversationHandler`, the `ConversationManager` will first activate the NPC through `NPCEntityManager`, assign the `NPCEntity` to the `ConversationHandler`, and request the model to greet the player.
 - When the NPC is asynchronously requesting information from the model, `isTalking` will be set to `true` until the model returns the result, and `updateTime` will be updated.
-- When a `ConversationHandler` is unloaded, the current conversation record `messageRecord` will be sent to the model, the model will compress and extract the record and generate a `longTermMemory` object that does not exceed 30 words, and store it in the `NPCEntity`, then end the NPC through `NPCEntityManager`, and then remove the current conversation through `ConversationManager`.
+- When a `ConversationHandler` is unloaded, the manager will firstly end the NPC through `NPCEntityManager`, and then remove the current conversation through `ConversationManager`.
 - That is, the lifecycle of `NPCEntity` is managed by `ConversationManager` and attached to `ConversationHandler` (temporarily).
 - The lifecycle of `ConversationHandler` is managed by the plugin lifecycle manager.